-In the PLM Green Global Alliance we invite working professionals, users, researchers, teachers, students, developers, marketers, and followers of these application domains to share example case studies and thought leadership of how PLM-enabling technologies have been used to:
+In the PLM Green Global Alliance we invite working professionals, users, researchers, teachers, students, developers, marketers, and followers of these application domains to share example case studies and thought leadership of how PLM-enabling technologies can be used to:

-- make products and processes more efficient and sustainable
+- make products and processes more energy efficient and sustainable

 - find and develop new sources of renewable green energy